sbtourist/clbq/README.md

 USAGE
 =====

+* Call ConcurrentLinkedBlockingQueue<E>() with or without capacity, just like LBQ.
+A capacity obviously implies bounded size.

 * The main benchmark/test driver is "QueueTest", which in turn will run separate drivers for different individual queue implementations.
 Simply run it without parameters and it tries to do some rule-of-thumb thread pool/producer/consumer auto-sizing.